m-the-hoff/COVID-19-Statistics-Analyzer/web/COVID-19-data-resource-hub/README.txt

 											provinces
 											counties

+For local testing, these 2 files can be dropped directly onto the provided drop zone when the index.html file is opened in a local browser.
+When index.html is loaded from a web server, these are retrieved automatically because they won't invoke a cross domain error.

 processDataWorld.py can either process a local CSV data file, or retreive directly from https://data.world/covid-19-data-resource-hub/covid-19-case-counts/

 See the processDataWorld.py file header for more information